shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

     App\Model\Category\Elasticsearch\CategoryIndex: ~
 ```

-## Create new index into Elasticsearch
+## Create a new index in Elasticsearch

-To create an index into Elasticsearch we need to implement `getName()` method in `CategoryIndex`.
+To create an index in the Elasticsearch, we need to implement `getName()` method in `CategoryIndex`.

-The name must be the same as the name of directory for Elasticsearch mapping in `src/Resources/definition/`
+The name must be the same as the name of the directory for Elasticsearch mapping in `src/Resources/definition/`

 ```php
 /**